emielzyde/grammar_correction_thesis/modifications.md

 beam_search.py - Own implementation of vanilla beam search

-combined_labels.py - Used to combine labels from self-training and heuristic labelling approaches.
+combined_labels.py - Used to combine labels from self-training and heuristic labelling approaches (for 'Combined labels' section in report)

+consec_error_analysis.py - Used to analyse how well the error detection model labels consecutive incorrect tokens

 denoising_model.py - Initial implementation of the demonising model using a bi-directional LSTM architecture.
 This was later replaced by using the sequence-labeler repository.

 dropout_training.py - Used to implement consensus and majority vote on a range of self-trained models

+error_analysis.py - Used to analyse how the error detection models make errors (e.g. how often do they mislabel an incorrect token)

 f_score.py - Calculates precision, recall and F-scores

-gan_analysis.py - Implements a variety of metrics to measure the quality of the generated GAN data
+gan_analysis.py - Implements a variety of metrics to measure the quality of the generated GAN data (e.g. soft cosine similarity).
+Also used for the GPT-2 and WAE models

 gan_preprocess.py - Data pre-processing before data can be used to train GAN model

 getROC.py - Calculates and plots an ROC curve and performs a threshold search

-gpt_reader.py - Processes the GPT-2 generated samples
+gpt_reader.py - Pre-processes the GPT-2 generated samples

 lang8_extractor.py - Extracts clean and noisy sentences from the Lang-8 dataset